 Everyone age 5 and older is eligible to get vaccinated.
 Adults 50 and over, or those with compromised immune systems, are now eligible for fourth-dose boosters.

 As of April 1, registration for state clinics through the Vermont Department of Health is no longer available.
 The COVID-19 vaccine is still free at any location and widely available across the state.
 Find a vaccine near you at Vaccines.gov.
 For children ages 5 to 11, families should call their pediatrician or family health care provider, or visit a pharmacy to make an appointment.

 The UVM Medical Center Primary Care Team provided these answers to frequently asked questions on COVID–19, its symptoms and more.

-The DOH today is reporting 214 new COVID-19 cases statewide.
-The DOH has recorded 50,014 positive coronavirus tests since the pandemic began almost two years ago, according to the DOH.
+The DOH today is reporting 403 new COVID-19 cases statewide.
+The department has recorded 128,471 positive coronavirus cases in Vermont since the pandemic began more than two years ago.

 There are currently 69 people being treated for the coronavirus in Vermont hospitals, 13 of whom are in intensive care, according to state officials.

 A total of 648 Vermonters have died from COVID–19, the same number as yesterday.
 Fewer than 0.5% of the state’s cases have resulted in death.
 Fifteen Addison County individuals have died from COVID, according to state statistics.
 Find the full statewide stats here.

 To get a COVID–19 rapid test free from the federal government head to this site.